James Cooley Fletcher

-James Cooley Fletcher (1823–1901) was a Presbyterian minister and missionary with strong activities in Brazilian lands.
+James Cooley Fletcher (1823–1901) was an American Presbyterian minister and missionary active in Brazil.

+Life

-Fletcher was born in Indianapolis, the son of Calvin Fletcher, a banker and one of the first settlers of Indiana.
+He was born in Indianapolis, the son of Calvin Fletcher, a banker and one of the first settlers of Indiana.
 James Cooley Fletcher graduated from Brown University in 1846, and studied theology for two years in the Princeton Theological Seminary under Charles Hodge.
 His studies were completed in Europe, as he sought to improve his French in order to become a missionary in Haiti.
-In that period, he married a daughter of César Malan, a minister from Geneva.
+In that period, he married Henriette Malan, a daughter of César Malan, a minister from Geneva.

-In 1852 he went to Rio de Janeiro (at that time the capital of Brazil) as an agent of both the American Christian Union and American Seamen's Friend Society.
+In 1852 he went to Rio de Janeiro (the then capital of Brazil) as an agent of both the American Christian Union and American Seamen's Friend Society.
 The American Christian Union worked together with the American Bible Society and the American Tract Society.

-He went back to the USA in 1854, shortly after his daughter Julia Constance Fletcher was born.
+He went back to the US in 1854, shortly after his daughter Julia Constance Fletcher was born.